Enabling more efficient and cost-effective AI/ML systems with Collective Mind, virtualized MLOps, MLPerf, Collective

-As a staring point, I prototyped the first collection of automation recipes for MLOps and DevOps in close collaboration with MLCommons and the community to modularize MLPerf inference benchmarks (CM4MLOps).
-After successfully validating the CM concept in the real world, I decided to donate CM and CM4MLOps to MLCommons to benefit everyone.
-I also helped to establish, co-chair and sponsor the Automation and Reproducibility Task Force~\cite{mlcommons_tf_automation_reproducibility} to continue developing this open-source technology as a collaborative engineering effort between academia and industry with the help of Arjun Suresh - a senior software engineer from \href{https://cKnowledge.org}{cKnowledge.org}.
+As a result of this research, I developed a prototype automation framework that I called Collective Mind (CM)~\cite{acm_rep_23_cm_keynote,github_cmind} - a lightweight Python-based tool to assist researchers and engineers in automating, sharing, and reusing repetitive, tedious, and time-consuming tasks in a standardized and portable manner.
+I also designed CM to be a distributed framework, continuously enhanced by the community through the CM4* Git repositories.

+To validate my Collective Mind concept, I developed a prototype \href{https://github.com/mlcommons/ck/tree/master/cm-mlops}{CM4MLOps repository} featuring two key components: a CM script and a CM cache.
+These provide a common, technology-agnostic approach to virtualizing ResearchOps, MLOps, and DevOps, enabling their integration into portable workflows.
+These workflows facilitate the building, execution, benchmarking, and optimization of emerging workloads across a wide range of continuously evolving models, datasets, software, and hardware from various vendors in a more unified, automated, and reproducible manner~\cite{cm4mlops,cm_scripts}.

+CM enables teams across different companies to collaborate using a common, human-readable and user-friendly automation language.
+It also supports the co-design, optimization, and comparison of software and hardware while allowing the plug\&play integration of public or private components.
+Additionally, it automates the generation of container snapshots and READMEs with standardized CM commands, ensuring license compliance and safeguarding intellectual property.

-After the CM users started struggling to find, manage and test the growing number of automation recipes and workflows spread across different Git repositories, I also prototyped the \href{https://access.cKnowledge.org/playground}{Collective Knowledge Playground} - an open platform to index all automation recipes~\cite{cm_scripts}, help users prepare CM commands to run MLPerf inference benchmarks~\cite{cknowledge_howtorun}, aggregate, process, visualize and compare all benchmarking results for AI systems~\cite{cknowledge_experiments}, and organize open and reproducible optimization challenges and tournaments for academia and industry to continue improving the efficiency and cost-effectiveness of AI systems~\cite{cm_challenges}.
+However, as CM users faced challenges in locating, managing, and testing the increasing number of automation recipes and workflows dispersed across various CM repositories, I developed the \href{https://access.cKnowledge.org/playground}{Collective Knowledge Playground also known as CK playground}.
+This open platform is designed to index all automation recipes similar to PYPI~\cite{cm_scripts}, assist users in preparing CM commands to run MLPerf inference benchmarks~\cite{cknowledge_howtorun}, aggregate, process, visualize, and compare benchmarking results for AI and ML systems~\cite{cknowledge_experiments}, and organize open, reproducible optimization challenges and tournaments.
+These initiatives aim to help academia and industry collaboratively enhance the efficiency and cost-effectiveness of AI systems~\cite{cm_challenges}.